Health Encyclopedia

 Taking time to relax

 Being relaxed can give you the energy to deal with life’s ups and downs.
 This makes even PMS symptoms easier to cope with.
-Learn to relax through simple techniques you can do anytime, anywhere.
+Learn to relax through simple methods you can do anytime, anywhere.
 If you think you’re too busy, start with just 5 minutes a day.
 Try:

 • Taking in a slow, deep breath through your nose.
 Hold it for 5 counts, then exhale through your mouth.
 Repeat this 3 times.